Part 1 covers business people born before 1800. For Part 2, click here.

 Soap and Alkali Manufacture

 In 1814, Joseph’s apprenticeship having finished, at the age of 21 he decided to establish his own soap making business in Warrington.
-At this time soap manufacturing was growing rapidly in the Mersey bad recently developed canals and river navigations in the area which allowed for easier transport of the raw materials into the factories and for the distribution of the finished products.
+At this time soap manufacturing was growing rapidly and with the recently developed canals and river navigations in the area, it allowed for easier transport of the raw materials into the factories and for the distribution of the finished products.
 A number of new large soaperies had recently been established in the nearby towns of St Helens, Runcorn and Liverpool.

 Joseph Crosfield’s soapery was established on the north bank of a loop of the river Mersey in an area known as Bank Quay, near to urban Warrington but at that time separated from it by a stretch of fields.
 Other industrial premises were nearby.
 The premises occupied that of a failed wire mill and the business started with a capital of £1,500.
 It struggled at first, partly due to the trade depression at the time, but by 1818 it was making a profit.